 Grain/Texture: Quebracho has a fine, uniform texture with a high natural luster.
 Grain tends to be irregular, roey, and interlocked.

-Endgrain: Diffuse-porous; small to medium pores in no specific arrangement; primarily in radial multiples of 2-3; fairly high pore density (many pores per square inch); tyloses and other heartwood deposits present; growth rings usually indistinct; rays not visible without lens; parenchyma vasicentric.
+Endgrain: Diffuse-porous; medium to large pores in no specific arrangement, few to moderately numerous; primarily in radial multiples of 2-3; tyloses and other heartwood deposits present; narrow rays not visible without lens, normal spacing; parenchyma vasicentric and unilateral.

 Rot Resistance: Quebracho is rated as very durable, and is also resistant to insect attacks.
 Quebracho also has excellent weathering characteristics.